Tanz0rz/haxe-fmod/README.md

 ## FMOD Studio Project Configuration

+### FMOD Studio Live Update

+One of the most powerful features of the FMOD ecosystem.
+Mix your sounds in real-time by binding FMOD Studio to a running instance of your game.

+Live Update **only works on C++ and HashLink builds**.
+HTML5 builds will not work.
+The FMOD team said this is a limitation caused by running games inside web browsers and they have no plans to support this.

+**Note**: On macOS and Windows, you may see a firewall dialog asking to allow incoming network connections when running your game with Live Update active.
+Live Update opens a local network socket (port 9264) so FMOD Studio can connect to your game for real-time audio mixing.

 ### Generating Constants From Your Banks

 The [export script](fmod-scripts/ExportHaxeConstants.js) gives your code an always-up-to-date, auto-completable list of everything in your sound banks.
 Press `Ctrl+B` in FMOD Studio and it writes the Haxe constants files **and** builds your banks in one step.
 Because it runs as part of every export, the constants can never drift from the project.